eresearchqut/ontvisc/README.md

                                                     --blastn_db /path/to/ncbi_blast_db/nt \
 ```

-2) check for presence of adapters and perform a direct taxonomic classification of reads using Kraken2.
-You will need to download a Kraken2 index pf your choice (e.g. PlusPFP).
+2) check for presence of adapters and perform a direct taxonomic classification of reads using Kraken2 and Kaiju.
+You will need to download Kraken2 index (e.g. PlusPFP) and Kaiju indexes (e.g. kaiju_db_rvdb).

 ```
 nextflow run ~/path/to/ontvisc_repo/main.nf  -resume --adapter_trimming \
                                                     --read_classification \
                                                     --kraken2 \
-                                                    --krkdb = /path/to/kraken2_db
+                                                    --krkdb = /path/to/kraken2_db \
+                                                    --kaiju \
+                                                    --kaiju_dbname /path/to/kaiju/kaiju.fmi \
+                                                    --kaiju_nodes /path/to/kaiju/nodes.dmp \
+                                                    --kaiju_names /path/to/kaiju/names.dmp
 ```